Achieving double-logarithmic precision dependence in optimization-based quantum unstructured search: Introduction

 Typically, moving from first-order methods to second-order methods trades faster convergence for higher computational cost per iteration, often due to Hessian inversion.
 A key theoretical result of our RMN method is that the Riemannian gradient of our cost function in unstructured search is always an eigenvector of the associated Riemannian Hessian.
 This implies that the Newton direction reduces to a scaled gradient, eliminating the need for explicit Hessian inversion.
 Consequently, second-order updates incur no additional overhead compared to first-order updates.

 We test our RMN method numerically and find that, once the iterates get close to the target state, RMN can attain very high-precision solutions in very few iterations.
+Beyond this numerical evidence, we prove that \cref{alg-newton-armijo} enters a Newton region within \(\mathcal O(\sqrt{N/M})\) iterations and subsequently converges quadratically, which yields the total complexity \(\mathcal O(\sqrt{N/M}+\log\log(1/\varepsilon))\).
+The proof is provided separately in \cref{app-complexity}.

-Furthermore, our numerical results show that RMN achieves a quadratic convergence rate with respect to the accuracy $\varepsilon$, with total complexity $\mathcal{O}(\sqrt{N/M}\log\log(1/\varepsilon))$.
-However, we emphasize that, in the RMN method, the rotation angle at each iteration must be precomputed on a classical computer under the assumption that the exact value of the ratio $\tau = M/N$ is known.
-Indeed, when $\tau$ is known, there exist variants of Grover's algorithm \cite{hoyer2000arbitrary,long2001zero,bhmt2002amplitude} that achieve success probability exactly equal to $1$, with complexity independent of $\varepsilon$.
-Hence, the primary contribution of this work is not to improve the practical complexity over the existing search algorithms, but rather to provide a new optimization-based method and perspective for quantum unstructured search.
+However, we emphasize that, in the RMN method, the rotation angle at each iteration must be precomputed on a classical computer under the assumption that the exact value of the ratio $M/N$ is known.
+Indeed, when $M/N$ is known, there exist variants of Grover's algorithm \cite{hoyer2000arbitrary,long2001zero,bhmt2002amplitude} that achieve success probability exactly equal to $1$, with complexity independent of $\varepsilon$.

+Hence, the primary contribution of this work is not an improvement in practical complexity over existing search algorithms, but a new rigorous optimization-based construction and complexity analysis for quantum unstructured search.

 \paragraph{Organization.} In \cref{sec-prelim}, we introduce the preliminaries of the unstructured search problem.
 In \cref{sec-rga}, we revisit the Grover-compatible Riemannian gradient ascent method.
 In \cref{sec-newton}, we derive the Riemannian Hessian and present the proposed Grover-compatible Riemannian modified Newton method.
 Numerical experiments are provided in \cref{sec-experiments}.
 We conclude in \cref{sec-discussion}.
+The appendix develops the required manifold geometry and rigorously proves the complexity of our algorithm.